kumahq/kuma-website/app/_src/policies/meshgatewayroute.md

 `MeshGatewayRoute` is a new {{site.mesh_product_name}} dataplane policy that replaces TrafficRoute for {{site.mesh_product_name}} Gateway.
 It configures how a gateway should process network traffic.
 At the moment, it targets HTTP routing use cases.
 `MeshGatewayRoutes` are attached to gateways by matching their selector to the [`MeshGateway`](/docs/{{ page.version }}/policies/meshgateway) listener tags.
+This requires the `kuma.io/service` tag and, optionally, additional tags to match specific `MeshGateway` listeners.

-To define `MeshGatewayRoute` that attaches a route to a listener with a tag: `vhost=foo.example.com` and routes traffic to the backend service do:
+To define `MeshGatewayRoute` that attaches a route to a `edge-gateway's` listener with a tag: `vhost=foo.example.com` and routes traffic to the backend service do:

 {% tabs usage useUrlFragment=false %}
 {% tab usage Universal %}